UoAACG/uoaacg.github.io/index.md

   - test
 ---

-Welcome to University of Athens Computational Astrophysics an astrostatistics group
+Welcome to University of Athens Computational Astrophysics an astrostatistics group.

+Our first group meeting will be at  **Wednesday 7/11 at 15.00**.
+See you there.